 The point is–embrace your child’s creative spirit.
 Let them decorate their gingerbread house the way they want sans preconceived ideas.

 Last, if you’ve done this tradition with your family–please comment below.
-Would love to hear how your kids enjoyed it and what they learned from it.
+We would love to hear how your kids enjoyed it and what they learned from it.
 Yes, it takes some planning–but is well worth the effort.

 Traditions Are Important